xydens/match/README.md

 ### POST `/compare`

-Searches for a similar image in the database.
+Compares two images, returning a score for their similarity.
 Scores range from 0 to 100, with 100 being a perfect match.

 #### Parameters